2achary/iterhelpers/README.md

-# iterhelpers
+# sequencehelpers
-Helper function for iterables including single()
+Helper function for sequences